jmgroves/ngEventTrackerProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Lessons Learned

+* Angular 6 is a great tool to use to create dynamic front end
+* Created services to connect to Java controllers IOT access database and retrieve data
+* Used bootstrap to quickly give the front end a better "feel"